 Taste: Ash and Liquorice, Dark Chocolate and Oak, Pepper and fiery Smoke.
 Dry Woody finish with waves of Smoke that keep rolling in for some time after the dram slips down the hatch.

-Value for Money: Again, I am quite content to pay £55 for a bottle of cask strength Caol Ila – especially in the current climate of ever spiraling prices where Islay whisky is concerned.
+Thoughts: Again, I am quite content to pay £55 for a bottle of cask strength Caol Ila – especially in the current climate of ever spiraling prices where Islay whisky is concerned.

 Possibly one of the most smoke-forward Caol Ila’s I’ve come across, the dram barges its way in and firmly plants the Islay flag on the palate with little resistance.
 It’s big and powerful and it leaves the sipper in no illusion as to what they’re drinking.
 Great stuff.